 Customers are used to modern conveniences like paying and scheduling appointments online.
 They’re coming to expect it even from the HVAC industry.
 Ten years ago, these kinds of tech solutions were only available from bigger businesses with major tech budgets.

 Now, through software like ours, even small businesses can offer those online services that customers have come to expect.

-Appeal to mobile users by allowing them to set
+- Appeal to mobile users by allowing them to set appointments from their phone.

 Of course, there will be customers that prefer the old school methods.
 But more and more, homeowners are learning to expect the same experience from a small local business that they get from a large corporation.
 Start offering these amenities now before your competition gains an upper hand.

 When you finish a job, it’s easy to forget it and move on to the next one.
 But every time you break contact with a customer, you’re missing out on the possibility of future work.

 Follow-Up Quickly To Ask for Feedback And Reviews

 Whether it be a call or an email, touch base with the client between 24 and 48 hours after service (never let it linger more than that).

 Housecall Pro helps facilitate this with automated postcards and emails.
 Thank them for the opportunity to serve them, ask for a review or feedback.